bngsudheer/ansible-role-redmine/README.md

 Redmine On CentOS 7
 =========

-Install Redmine 3 on CentOS.
+Install Redmine 3,x and Redmine plugins on CentOS.
 The role installs Redmine via Unicorn and Nignx.

 This module is in beta.
 Your feedback is appreciated.